 Attention: some years back you were supposed to book it normally and then message Emirates – this has now changed – just book it as different legs of your journey.

 The price of the flight will depend on the chosen flight and date – you can move dates around to see if there is a cheaper one!
+If you have flexible dates check out the best time to go to Dubai before you make plans.

 Note: before you book your Dubai stopover make sure to check if you need a visa!